ocaml/ocaml.org/data/tutorials/lg_04_labels.md

   Container.set w ?border_width ?width ?height;            (* line 4 *)
   pack_return (new html w) ~packing ~show                  (* line 5 *);;
 ```
-On line 1 we have the function definition.
+On line 1, we have the function definition.
 Notice there are 5 optional
-arguments, and the mandatory `unit` 6<sup>th</sup> argument.
+arguments and the mandatory `unit` 6<sup>th</sup> argument.
 Each of the
-optional arguments is going to define a variable, eg. `border_width`, of
+optional arguments is going to define a variable, e.g., `border_width` of
 type `'a option`.

-On line 4 we use the special `?foo` form for passing optional arguments
+On line 4, we use the special `?foo` form for passing optional arguments
-to functions which take optional arguments. `Container.set` has the
+to functions that take optional arguments. `Container.set` has the
 following type:

 <!-- $MDX skip -->